zyang01/zyang01.github.io/_tabs/lying.md

 ---
-title: Cunts Lied
+title: They Lied
 permalink: /cuntslied/
 icon: fas fa-thumbs-down
 order: 2
 ---

-This is the landing page for Cunts Lied ([CuntsLied.com](https://cuntslied.com){:target="_blank"}, [CuntsLied.org](https://cuntslied.org){:target="_blank"}, [StraightCuntsLied.com](https://straightcuntslied.com){:target="_blank"}, [StraightCuntsLied.org](https://straightcuntslied.org){:target="_blank"}, [TheyLied.fyi](https://theylied.fyi){:target="_blank"} and [TheyLied.gay](https://theylied.gay){:target="_blank"}), a project to proclaim liberty to the captives, and the opening of the prison to those who are bound.
+Welcome to Straight Cunts Lied ([CuntsLied.com](https://cuntslied.com){:target="_blank"}, [CuntsLied.org](https://cuntslied.org){:target="_blank"}, [StraightCuntsLied.com](https://straightcuntslied.com){:target="_blank"}, [StraightCuntsLied.org](https://straightcuntslied.org){:target="_blank"}, [TheyLied.fyi](https://theylied.fyi){:target="_blank"} and [TheyLied.gay](https://theylied.gay){:target="_blank"}), a project to proclaim liberty to the captives.
+And the opening of the prison to those who are bound.

+It is also a non-revocable open invitation with an expiry date of the end of time for anyone to slap me with humanity's bestseller, metaphorically first and then literally only if successful metaphorically.
+The referee, our Lord and Saviour, Jesus Christ, will decide whether a metaphorical attempt is successful.
+If you have never held a humanity's bestseller before, all you need to know is it will most certainly hurt.

 Long story short, I believed for the 27 years of my previous life that if God existed, then He would hate a rampant homosexual like me based purely on religious stereotypes.
-My life hit rock bottom in 2024 and I almost threw myself off the fifth-floor balcony right in front of my younger sister and He came to save me.
-I bought a humanity's bestseller a month prior, immediately after getting kicked out of the gay/bi-naturist campsite Rosebay in Peterborough, United Kingdom for giving them free full-site Wi-Fi coverage because they were nice to me in the beginning and made me feel like an adopted son while my relationship with my biological family fell apart.
-I started reading the bestseller after a sequence of incomprehensible events which were described truthfully in my posts.
-I found out the straight cunts lied and they most likely failed not only maths and sciences but also reading comprehension in school.
+My life hit rock bottom in 2024, and I almost threw myself off the fifth-floor balcony right in front of my younger sister before He came to save me.
+I bought a humanity's bestseller a month prior, immediately after getting kicked out of the gay/bi-naturist campsite Rosebay in Peterborough, United Kingdom, for giving them free full-site Wi-Fi coverage because they were nice to me in the beginning and made me feel like an adopted son.
+During which my relationship with my biological family fell apart.
+I started reading the bestseller after a sequence of incomprehensible events.
+I documented the entire journey truthfully in my posts.
+I found out the straight cunts lied, and they most likely failed not only logical reasoning but also reading comprehension in school.

 If any esteemed hypocrites tell you God hates you because of who you are or what you did, show them [this post on homosexuality](../posts/on-homosexuality/){:target="_blank"}, [this post on blasphemy](../posts/on-blasphemy/){:target="_blank"}, [this post on lust and guilt](../posts/on-lust-and-guilt/){:target="_blank"}, and inform them politely that they took the Lord's name in vain, and the Lord will not hold them guiltless.
 Know that you are loved.
 What the straight cunts do not know is some of us love getting poked in our buttholes, and some love poking buttholes, just as some hypocrites love hiking and some love travelling.
-We also spend significant effort in aftercare getting to know each other and exploring less abominable shared interests including but not limited to philosophy and theology.
-The love we have with each other could be out of genuine love and care for each other, rather than lust.
-That being said, there are also [lying cunts in our community](../posts/on-background-music/){:target="_blank"} as documented in my journey and it is important to learn about discernment.
+We also spend significant effort in aftercare getting to know each other and exploring less abominable shared interests, including but not limited to philosophy and theology.
+Our love for each other could be out of [genuine love and care rather than lust](../posts/on-sexual-theology/){:target="_blank"}.
+That said, there are also [lying cunts in our community](../posts/on-background-music/){:target="_blank"}, as documented in my journey, and it is crucial to learn about discernment.

-Everything can be simplified down to two rules and assuming you did not fail your logical reasoning and reading comprehension in school then you should be able to deduce the following.
-Don't be [a cunt](../posts/on-commandments-and-the-law#definition-of-a-cunt){:target="_blank"}.
+There are only two rules, and assuming you did not fail your logical reasoning and reading comprehension in school, you should be able to deduce the following.
+Don't be [a cunt](../posts/on-commandments-and-the-law/#definition-of-a-cunt){:target="_blank"}.

-Whatever it is that you do, do it with love, faith and hope.
+Whatever you do, do it with love, faith and hope.
 Love always comes first.
 We had to learn how to love by ourselves because some illogical and illiterate straight cunts lied.
-They built their houses on the sand and we see the abomination of desolation that is [modern academia and higher education](../posts/on-faith-precedes-reason/){:target="_blank"} today.
+They built their houses on the sand, and we see the abomination of desolation that is [modern academia and higher education](../posts/on-faith-precedes-reason/){:target="_blank"} today.
 Stupid cunts who could neither reason nor read are comparing theology with the study of unicorns and fairytales.

 God is the Father, the Son, and the Holy Spirit.
 Most importantly, God is love.
-Love is the greatest amount of sacrifice one is willing to make.
-Just ask a father what they are willing to sacrifice for their child.
+Love is the greatest sacrifice one is willing to make.
+Just ask any father what they are willing to sacrifice for their child.

 ---

-1 John 4:7–12
+## 1 John 4:7–12

 God Is Love